Addiction Treatment

 Detoxification from alcohol and drugs might occur within hours of the last drink or drug being consumed.
 Severe withdrawal symptoms from alcohol use are more common among heavy drinkers.

 When an alcoholic stops drinking, withdrawal symptoms might appear quickly.
 Some individuals may suffer milder withdrawal symptoms than others, but this is not the case for everyone.
-If you have any of the following conditions, you increase your risk of experiencing severe withdrawal:

 Drink to excess.